Bose–Einstein correlations

-Description and degrees of coherence
+Description

 The interference between two (or more) waves establishes a correlation between these waves.

 In optics, two beams of light are said to interfere coherently, when the phase difference between their waves is constant; if this phase difference is random or changing the beams are incoherent.
-Amplitude interferometry is used for the determination of lengths, surface irregularities and indexes of refraction; intensity interferometry, besides presenting in certain cases technical advantages (like stability) as compared with amplitude interferometry, allows also the determination of quantum coherence of sources.

 In quantum mechanics, where to each particle there is associated a wave function, we encounter thus interference and correlations between two (or more) particles, described mathematically by second or higher order correlation functions.
 These correlations have quite specific properties for identical particles.
 We then distinguish Bose–Einstein correlations for bosons and Fermi–Dirac correlations for fermions.
 While in Fermi–Dirac second order correlations the particles are antibunched, in Bose–Einstein correlations they are bunched.
 Another distinction between Bose–Einstein and Fermi–Dirac correlation is that only Bose–Einstein correlations can present quantum coherence.

 The coherent superposition of wave amplitudes is called first order interference.
 In analogy to that we have intensity or second order Hanbury Brown and Twiss (HBT) interference, which generalizes the interference between amplitudes to that between squares of amplitudes, i.e. between intensities.